iadvize/documentation/Documentation.md

 | products | products | Array of strings |  |
 | productsCount | Number of products | Integer | ✓ |

+You can validate your response data format with the associated [json schema](/json-schemas/product-list%2Fcategory).

 #### Products data

 ###### Request - GET method